vallemprasad/vallemsprogramming/jenkins_project/readme.txt

 3. After installing the plugin, restart Jenkins so that the plugin is ready to use

+4. Create git hub account

+Generate Keys at $HOME/.ssh by using command ssh-keygen -t rsa

+Add id_rsa.pub content of such a public key to your Github account: click your profile photo -> Settings-> SSH and GPG keys -> New SSH key or Add SSH key

-4. Copy one of the examples below into your repository and name it Jenkinsfile
+5. Copy one of the examples below into your repository and name it Jenkinsfile

 Jenkinsfile (Declarative Pipeline)